 2. Turn on the News

 Yup, that’s pretty much all you need to do these days.
-If you’re reading this right now, it means your life is pretty damn good.
+If you’re reading this right now, chances are your life is pretty damn good, especially compared to a huge portion of the human population.
 It’s absurd how easy it is for us to forget how privileged we are, and whine about things as insignificant as losing one of our fancy toys.
 You really can’t remind yourself this enough.

 3. Embrace the Success Story